tangshuang/tyshemo/README.md

 And we extended some prototypes:

+- Int
+- Float
+- Negative
+- Positive
-- Int: int number
+- Finity
-- Float: float number
+- Zero
 - Numeric: string which is number
-- Null: null
+- Null
-- Undefined: undefined
+- Undefined
 - Any: any value in javascript

 However, these do not contains all of what we want, we want more.
-After you learn more about `[Prototype](./docs/prototype.md)`, you will be able to extend your own prototypes.
+After you learn more about `Prototype`, you will be able to extend your own prototypes.

 ### Type

-Type is to describe data structure definition which points out the data storage and usage.
+Type is to describe data structure type definition which points out the data storage and usage.

 You call a data as some type of data, it means you know what genera it belongs to.
 For example, you call a boy as a Person, because you know the boy has what a Person should contains: a head, two hands and may talk.